Salmonella food poisoning

 Salmonella food poisoning:

 Name of the Organism:: Salmonella spp.
-Salmonella is a rod-shaped, motile bacterium -- nonmotile exceptions S. gallinarum and S. pullorum--, nonsporeforming ... more about Salmonella food poisoning.
+Salmonella is a rod-shaped, motile bacterium -- nonmotile exceptions S. gallinarum and S. pullorum--, nonsporeforming and Gram-negative. ... more about Salmonella food poisoning.

 Salmonella food poisoning: Common type of food poisoning.